Do you know there is a delightfully colourful ceremonial in Indian weddings called the ‘haldi ceremony’?

 The key ingredient is curcumin; some others are volatile oils, curcumol, curdione, and starch which also have wide-ranging pharmacological uses, aiding blood circulation, preventing cancer, and fighting inflammation.

-Beyond traditional medicine in modern applications, turmeric is used to treat diseases of the liver, kidneys, and bladder, joint related problems like rheumatism and arthritis, as well as skin and colon cancer.
+Beyond traditional medicine for natural cures in modern applications, turmeric is used to treat diseases of the liver, kidneys, and bladder, joint related problems like rheumatism and arthritis, as well as skin and colon cancer.
 It has impacted the cosmetics industry too, in the form of skin creams and lotions containing turmeric extracts.

-Can everybody use turmeric for Natural Cures?
+Can Everybody Use Turmeric for Natural Cures?

 Turmeric is known to thin blood and reduce blood pressure, so haemophiliacs, those suffering from blood disorders and people with hypertension, and pregnant women, had better avoid or restrict consumption of turmeric, except as spice.

-Organic and pure turmeric
+Why Organic and Pure?

 The single, most significant factor for turmeric’s therapeutic effectiveness lay undoubtedly in organic purity and curcumin content.
 Some species yield curcumin content of just over 2%.
 But Meghalaya State’s Lakadong turmeric scores over others with the highest curcumin content of 7.4%.
 Grown exclusively in a relatively remote area of the State’s West Jaintia Hills District’s Laskein block, this turmeric is purely organic and the best in the world.
 Despite many of its clones, Lakadong’s uniqueness has never been usurped.